federalos/Cpp_and_Unreal_Coursera/Course_1_Introduction/Introduction.md

 ## By Dr. Tim "Dr. T" Chamillard, Associate Professor from  University of Colorado System at Coursera

-The course is a part of specialization that aimes to teach some basics of development vidio games by C++ and Unreal Engine.
-The Autor suggest to use Visual Studio (VS) and UE editor with doxygen as a easier way to generate HTML help documentation
+The course is a part of specialization that aims to teach some basics of development video games by C++ and Unreal Engine.
+The Author suggest to use Visual Studio (VS) and UE editor with doxygen as a easier way to generate HTML help documentation

 ### Module 1

 Basic of IDE and: how to start work with VS and UE editor.
-First console application.
+[First messages into log output in UE editor](/Course_1_Introduction/Module%201/First_UElog_output.md).

 ### Module 2
+Then we talked about data [types and variables](/Course_1_Introduction/Module_2/Data_Types.md)

 ### Module 3